johnzxcvbnm/Adi/unit_4/w10d01/student_labs/README.md

 ## Hungry for More

 Finish early?
-You'll be learning it next week, but see if you can find out how to relate your `users` and `photos` table so that they have a one-to-many relationship (i.e. users have many photos, photos belong to a user)
+You'll be learning it tomorrow, but see if you can find out how to relate your `users` and `photos` table so that they have a one-to-many relationship (i.e. users have many photos, photos belong to a user)